 Technical Deep Dive into YugaByte DB 1.1

-YugaByte DB is an open source database for high performance applications that require ACID transactions and planet-scale data distribution.
-By combining NoSQL and SQL in a single database, YugaByte DB eliminates the need for multiple databases.
+YugaByte DB is an open source database for high performance applications that require ACID transactions and multi-region data distribution.
+By combining transactional NoSQL and distributed SQL in a single database, YugaByte DB eliminates the need for multiple databases.
 This helps reduce costs and operational complexity, while at the same time enabling developers to deliver projects faster.

 This post gives you a deep dive into the various features of YugaByte DB 1.1 both in the Open Source and Enterprise Editions.